Regents-HSE Exam Pathway: Frequently Asked Questions

 Question: Can a candidate combine passing Regents Examination scores with college credits to qualify for an HSE diploma?

 Answer: No, Regents Examination scores can only be used in place of passing HSE exam sub-tests.
-Candidates who wish to have their college credits evaluated to see if they qualify for an HSE diploma should visit College Credit and Out-of-State Testing for more information regarding the College Credit pathway.
+For more information, see 24 College Credit HSE Pathway.

-Question: Can a candidate combine passing Regent’s exam scores with passing GED scores from 2002 to 2013 (English series) and 2004 to 2013 (Spanish series) and/or with passing TASC sub-test scores (2014-2021) and current GED scores to qualify for an HSE diploma?
+Question: Can a candidate combine passing Regent’s exam scores with passing GED scores from 2002 to 2013 (English series) and 2004 to 2013 (Spanish series) to qualify for an HSE diploma?